 Understand that not properly giving credit to the sources used in your work, even when paraphrasing, is considered plagiarism and can result in not only a zero for that assignment, but an "F" in the course.
-Also, turning in coursework originating from a past or current student, or someone other than you, are also direct violations of the Academic Honesty Policy.
+Also a direct violation of the Academic Honesty Policy is copying and/or submitting Excel work that is not the original work of the current student.
 Review the policy here: https://go.spcollege.edu/AcademicHonesty/